zangruizhe/zangruizhe.github.io/content/post/pirate_kiss_1.md

 The KISS principle is similar to Occam’s Razor. `It means you should try to solve problems in a simple way, not just avoid making things too complex, but make them really, really simple.
 "Stupid Simple" means as simple as possible.`

 Next is `Pirate`.
-Here, it means the `pirate spirit`, which is: `When facing important questions, do not easily accept what most people believe.
+Here, it means the `pirate spirit`, which is: not following the crowd, not sticking to old rules, and having your own way of thinking.
+You do what you believe. `When facing important questions, do not easily accept what most people believe.
 Always question first, then test and check, and only then decide whether to accept an idea.`

 For example: